MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/azure-arc-enabled-virtual-machines.md

 ### Can I use SDN for Azure Stack HCI VMs created from Azure portal?

-SDN is currently not supported for VMs created from Azure Portal.
+SDN is currently not supported for VMs created from Azure portal.

 ### My environment does not support dynamic DNS updates, how can I successfully deploy Arc Resource Bridge?